5 Common Myths About Metabolism, and the Truth Behind Them

 Instead of expecting sleep to boost your metabolism…

 You should still aim for healthy sleep regardless of its relationship with your metabolism!
-The American Heart Association has stated that an irregular sleep pattern, or one that varies from sleeping seven to nine hours at night, is associated with a long list of cardiovascular risks, including obesity, abnormal blood pressure, poor glucose metabolism, hormonal imbalances, and unhealthy inflammation [4].
+The American Heart Association states that there is a link between an irregular sleep pattern, or one that varies from sleeping seven to nine hours at night, and a long list of cardiovascular risks.
+These include obesity, abnormal blood pressure, poor glucose metabolism, hormonal imbalances, and unhealthy inflammation [4].

-Getting less than six hours appears to be especially hazardous to your heart health, as those who are sleep-deprived tend to have higher levels of stress hormones and inflammatory markers in their blood, which are also markers of cardiovascular risks [4].
+Getting less than six hours appears to be especially hazardous to your heart health.
+Those experiencing sleep deprivation tend to have higher levels of stress hormones and inflammatory markers in their blood.
+These are also markers of cardiovascular risks [4].

-You can practice healthy sleep hygiene by shutting down screens an hour before bed, preparing a cool, dark bedroom, and journaling or meditating to relieve stress before bed.
+You can practice healthy sleep hygiene by shutting down screens an hour before bed.
+Try preparing a cool, dark bedroom, and journal or meditate to relieve stress before bed.
 If you are still having trouble falling or staying asleep, a calming nutrient blend like Metabolic Maintenance’s R.E.M.
 MaintenanceTM or a melatonin supplement may help to naturally set your brain up for rest.

 If you think your mental health may be playing a part in the quality of your sleep, try addressing that root cause.
 Approximately 70% of those suffering from a chronically low mood have inherited a faulty MTHFR gene [6].
 MTHFR codes for an enzyme that allows folic acid to contribute to serotonin production.